 An effective way for healthcare facilities to respond to a natural disaster is through the adoption of an electronic personal health record (PHR).
 PHR consolidates patients’ history, healthcare documents, medication information, names and contact information of their health care providers, and specific healthcare requirements.
 If the personal health record is in a cloud-based system, it will be secure and available as and when required.

-In the event of a disaster, many necessary routine activities such as making contact with the patients’ family become a lot more difficult if an effective recovery plan is not in place.
+In the event of a disaster, many necessary routine activities such as making contact with the patient’s family become a lot more difficult if an effective recovery plan is not in place.
 Healthcare facilities are required to consider the location of their IT assets, a safety measure to protect them, and a backup of the data.
 Many leading healthcare facilities usually have their primary IT domain secured, but many small-sized ambulatory care facilities may not have such strict procedures and standards in place.
 Personal data storage and cloud can boost overall productivity and may also help in reducing operational costs.
 In a large number of ways, high tech solutions such as cloud storage can be highly valuable during and after a disaster.

-EHR data storage empowers healthcare providers to share and have access to the patients’ information swiftly.
+EHR software data storage empowers healthcare providers to share and have access to the patients’ information swiftly.
 Healthcare facilities and emergency responders can connect and communicate in a relatively comprehensive manner.
 Having access to such technologies may range from a high tech solution to the backup portable cell towers similar to those provided by disaster relief organizations.
 With the popularity of the high-speed mobile internet, health care providers can connect their mobile devices to a computer to access their PHR data.

 EHR Data Storage

-There is a need for a robust security system to protect the information, a robust cybersecurity and data encryption technology can secure EHR data quickly and safely.
-Previously, most of the healthcare organizations preferred personal data storage over cloud storage due to their IT control over in-house servers.
-In the aftermath of data loss of in-house data centers, health care providers are now utilizing and implementing cloud storage within their existing IT structure.
+There is a need for a robust security system to protect the information, a robust cybersecurity and data encryption technology can secure EHR software data quickly and safely.
+Previously, most healthcare organizations preferred personal data storage over cloud storage due to their IT control over in-house servers.
+In the aftermath of the data loss of in-house data centers, health care providers are now utilizing and implementing cloud storage within their existing IT structure.

 Is It Better for Patients to Have a Digital Copy of Their Personal Health Records?

 In case you have been recently hospitalized or have had an illness, it is highly likely that your physician would have accessed your medical history through EHR data.
 This data can be obtained by the patient too via a dedicated web portal (patient portal).
-Today, most of the healthcare cloud storages offer patients access to information via the patient portal.
-The patient portal exhibits complete information related to your health condition, your past and current medications, results of lab and imaging tests and also provides the suggested healthcare measures.
+Today, most of the healthcare cloud storage offer patients access to information via the patient portal.
+The patient portal exhibits complete information related to your health condition, your past and current medications, results of lab and imaging tests, and also provides the suggested healthcare measures.

-Both federal and state laws imply that a patient owns legal security, accuracy and privacy rights about their health records.
+Both federal and state laws imply that a patient owns legal security, accuracy, and privacy rights about their health records.
 The doctor in the ER will require to obtain permission from your primary care provider to have access to your personal health information within cloud storage.
 During a disaster, it can be challenging to get such permission.
 By having your health records in your possession would allow the physician to deliver appropriate care and treatment as and when needed.

-If your primary care doctor offers a patient portal, register and uses these critical features.
+If your primary care doctor offers a patient portal, register, and uses these critical features.